jsahagun91/raspiblitz/README.md

 ![MainMenu-Services](pictures/mainmenu-services.png)

-As an parallel alternative to the SSH menu there is also the RTL WebUI available (LND API Coverage at 57%):
+As a parallel alternative to the SSH menu there is also the RTL WebUI available (LND API Coverage at 57%):

 ![RTL-preview](pictures/RTL-dashboard.png)